Essence of Decision: The "Rational Actor" Model

+Allison guessed that Kennedy must have made an "under the table" agreement concerning American nuclear missiles in Turkey.
+The American tapes released following 1993 confirmed this and the missiles were quietly removed from Turkey a few years after the crisis.

 The "Organizational Process" Model

 Allison noted there were many facts that the rational model had to ignore, such as why the Soviets failed to camouflage the nuclear sites during construction, but did so only after U-2 flights pinpointed their locations.

-He cited work by James G. March and Herbert A. Simon, which argue that existing governmental bureaucracy places limits on a nation's actions, and often dictates the final outcome.
+He cited work by James G. March and Herbert A. Simon, which argue that existing governmental bureaucracy places limits on a nation's actions, and often dictates the outcome.
 He then proposed the following "organizational process" model propositions: